nucypher/pyUmbral/docs/source/installation.rst

   $ git clone https://github.com/nucypher/pyUmbral.git

-Once you have aquired the source code, you can...
+Once you have acquired the source code, you can...

 *...embed pyUmbral modules into your own codebase...*